pyavitz/debian-image-builder/README.md

 A systemd service runs 'governor -r' during boot.
 ```
 #### Overclocking
-* **NanoPC-T4, Odroid N2/+, Radxa Zero and ROCKPro64**
+* **NanoPC-T4, Odroid N2/+, Radxa Zero & ROCKPro64**

-By default the boards run slightly under clocked as a safety precaution.
+The boards run slightly under clocked by default.
 If you decide to overclock the board, make sure you are using passive or active cooling.
 ```sh
 echo "overclock=1" | sudo tee /etc/opt/overclock.txt
 sudo service tweaks restart